axllent/wiregod/README.md

   wiregod [command]

 Available Commands:
-  down        Take a Wireguard interface offline ip          Show your public IP status      View current wireguard connection status up          Bring a Wireguard interface online version     Display the app version & update information
+  down        Take a WireGuard interface offline ip          Show your public IP status      View current wireguard connection status up          Bring a WireGuard interface online version     Display the app version & update information

 Use "wiregod [command] --help" for more information about a command.